 Fairs nearly always have vendor booths.
 Research online for fairs in your area.
 Most will have a website that includes information for vendors or exhibitors.

-Community events such as “Music in the Park,” Farmers Markers, or other regularly scheduled events (often in the spring/summer/fall) may provide opportunity for vendors.
+Community events such as “Music in the Park,” Farmers Markets, or other regularly scheduled events (often in the spring/summer/fall) may provide opportunity for vendors.
 Check with your local community, community association, home owners association, etc. for possible opportunities.

 Chamber of Commerce